tommituura/sandbagger-estimator/README.md

 Make sure GNUGo is installed and in your path.
 You can test if this is so by opening a terminal and simply writing `gnugo --version`.

 Clone this repo and run `bundle install` within.
+You may need to run `gem install bundler` or even `sudo gem install bundler` first.
+Or do something else to get those gems to install and be available for this program.

 ## Usage instructions